dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Shells/PowerShell.md

 - Allows PS to execute .NET functions directly from its shell
 - Most PS commands, called cmdlets, are written in .NET
 - Unlike other scripting languages and shell environments, the output of these cmdlets are objects - making PS somewhat object-oriented
+- Objects having:
+	- Properties/Data
+		- ie Colour, Model, Year (if the object was a car)
+	- Methods/Functions
+		- ie Drive(), Refuel() (if the object was a car)
 - This means that running cmdlets allows you to perform actions on the output object (which makes it convenient to pass output from one cmdlet to another).
 The normal format of a cmdlet is represented using Verb-Noun
 	- ie `Get-Command`
 		- Will list commands
-- Common verts to use include:
+- Common verbs to use include:
 	- `Get`
 	- `Start`
 	- `Stop`